 How do FCA-regulated CFD brokers in the UK handle scalping during periods of high market volatility (e.g. major news events or economic crises)?

-FCA-regulated brokers generally permit scalping, but during high-volatility periods, they may apply risk controls such as wider spreads, increased margin requirements, or temporary leverage restrictions.
+FCA-regulated brokers generally permit scalping, but during periods of heightened volatility they may apply risk controls such as wider spreads, increased margin requirements or temporary leverage restrictions.
 Some brokers may also limit or reject orders if market conditions are significantly unstable.
 It is important to check the broker’s terms of service, as a few may place specific restrictions on scalping techniques like high-frequency trading or latency arbitrage.

 How do UK CFD brokers protect trader data and ensure platform security, especially against cyber threats?